rolandgvc/udacity-projects/deep-reinforcement-learning-nanodegree/p1_navigation/README.md

 ### Instructions

-To start training, simply run main.py script with python 3.6 or above.
+To start training, simply run train.py script with python 3.6 or above.
+Alternatively, you can open Navigation.ipynb to check the training plot and start experimenting with the code.
+A report of the project is included as well.